 Moderna’s mRNA vaccine technology offers potential advantages in efficacy, speed of development, and production scalability and reliability, which may position our company as a leader in preparing for and responding to infectious disease threats that place millions of people at risk around the world.

-There are currently nine prophylactic mRNA vaccines in our development pipeline, with five Phase 1 studies currently underway.
-These vaccines span a spectrum of infectious diseases, none of which currently has an approved treatment or vaccine.
+There are currently nine prophylactic mRNA vaccines in our development pipeline, with seven Phase 1 studies currently underway.

 We believe mRNA-based vaccines offer several advantages, including: